iNZightVIT/Lite/README.md

 To do:
 ------
 - "Provide Time Information" needs to be linked to server.R
-- Add inferential markups to "Visualize"
+- Add inferential markups to "Visualize".
-- Rearrange "Data" tabs.
+- Transform "Quick Explore" into a TS-like format, under 1 tab.
+- Next "Quick Explore" and "Time Series" under "Advanced"
+- Add a "Help" tab for reporting bugs.

 Directories: